slf-dot-ch/snowmicropyn/docs/parameterization.rst

       import snowmicropyn as smp
       pro = smp.Profile.load('../examples/profiles/S37M0876.pnt')
-      c2021 = smp.params['C2021'].calc(pro.samples)
+      c2022 = smp.params['C2022'].calc(pro.samples)

 #.
 Document your work

-   If you started from a template then the documentation can be built from the source code comments.
-To do this, add your parameterization in :file:`docs/api_reference.rst`.
+   Documentation is built from source code, so adhering to commenting standards (or sticking to the template) should ensure easy integration.
+   To insert your module, add it in :file:`docs/api_reference.rst`.

 Colors
 ------